|Emy Louie, Consulting Services|

 With its windows rolled down, the taxicab went through Kingston, zipped by pedestrians and closely missed them, but never hit them.
 This type of driving seemed like the norm.
 I could hear the Reggae music playing and people loitering on the streets in random groups.
-Frankly, I didn’t know where the taxicab was really taking me and at this point, I was scared for my life.
+Frankly, I didn’t know where the taxicab was taking me, and at this point, I was scared for my life.
 And then I thought about how Jamaica values its tourism, so I was sure the taxi cab driver wasn’t a crook.
 If I was to enjoy this trip to Jamaica, it was imperative I give everyone I meet the benefit of the doubt and not think they are crooks.

-After the taxicab dropped me off at the youth hostel, I was relieved and believed in my mind everyone was around me to help me, unless otherwise indicated.
+After the taxicab dropped me off at the youth hostel, I was relieved and believed in my mind everyone was around me to help me unless otherwise indicated.
 This notion was continually tested repeatedly, every minute of my stay in Jamaica.

-I was very aware that Coronation Market—an open-air farmers market located in downtown Kingston is right next to Tivoli Gardens—the notorious public housing project which strikes fear to the rest of the population, no different than how Kuhio Park Terrace strikes terror to Hawaii residents.
+I was acutely aware that Coronation Market—an open-air farmers market located in downtown Kingston is right next to Tivoli Gardens—the notorious public housing project which strikes fear to the rest of the population, no different than how Kuhio Park Terrace strikes terror to Hawaii residents.
 And even the Kingston locals whom I asked directions from told me to watch my personal belongings while I would be in downtown.

-I saw several people with knives—but they were using it to cut fruit, so I tricked myself into thinking that the knives are okay, because in contrast, back in Honolulu, I got traumatized from a knife wielding incident at Old Stadium Park which is an entirely separate story.
+I saw several people with knives—but they were using it to cut fruit, so I tricked myself into thinking that the knives are okay, because in contrast, back in Honolulu, I got traumatized from a knife-wielding incident at Old Stadium Park which is an entirely separate story.
 See this link: https://personplacearchitect.wordpress.com/2017/07/27/the-man-with-the-wild-hair-and-his-behind-half-exposed/

 I visited Coronation Market on a Wednesday, August 16, at around 8 a.m.
 I went through the market in about 15 minutes--not enough time for anyone to plot anything against me--I suppose.

-I figure, with all the traveling that I have done, respect cuts across all language barriers and culture barriers, so if gave strangers the respect due to them, I wouldn’t be afraid of meeting them—regardless if they come from the “projects.”
+I figure, with all the traveling that I have done, respect cuts across all language barriers and cultural barriers, so if gave strangers the respect due to them, I wouldn’t be afraid of meeting them—regardless if they come from the “projects.”

-Add to that, I was thinking “what type of people really would stay at a youth hostel in Kingston?”
+Add to that; I was thinking “what type of people really would stay at a youth hostel in Kingston?”